-When you are ready to change their food, it's best to slowly replace the old dog food with the new food over the course of 7-10 days.
+When you are ready to change your puppy's food, it's best to slowly replace the old dog food with the new food over the course of 7-10 days.
 Start by replacing 1/4 of the old diet with their new one and gradually increase this quantity over the course of a week or so.

-Food Storage and Feeding Accessories
+#2.
+Puppy Food Storage and Accessories

 Another important item on our new puppy checklist is feeding accessories.
 The right feeding accessories can help take some of the guesswork and safety concerns out of your puppy's routine.

 - Wet foods that come in pouches or tetra paks should be transferred to a glass food storage container to keep them freshest.

+#3.
 Dog Food Dishes

 Plastic water bowls are cost-effective, but they do have a few drawbacks compared to other materials.
 For a puppy that loves to chew, a plastic bowl may look like a fun chew toy.
 They are fairly light, so it's easy for your pup to pick up, push around, and destroy if they feel so inclined.

 As the plastic wears, bacteria can hide in the scratches and grooves of the material.
 While this bacteria is unlikely to cause digestive issues, it can lead to puppy acne or small pimples that develop around their muzzle.
 Stainless steel bowls can prevent acne on your puppy's head.

 Puppy acne will go away if the source of the bacteria is removed, but we recommend sticking to glass, ceramic, or metal to avoid puppy acne and bacteria build-up altogether.

+#4.
 Dog Water Dishes and Fountains

 It's best to avoid plastic for water dishes, as well.
 Just like dog food bowls, bacteria will build up in the dents and scratches of the plastic.